 That, combined with effective communication with Kristi, has helped Jesse thrive in the pool.
 Kristi had originally signed Jesse up because she knew that autistic children are attracted to water, but that attraction can often be dangerous if they don’t know what to do in the water.
 Any child can drown without the basic knowledge of how to get around in the water, and Kristi wanted to ensure Jesse’s safety around it.

 “First and foremost, I really wanted him to be able to make his way to safety when he’s in the pool,” Kristi said.
 “He was able to learn that from his original school, so Missy has shown him more advanced skills like floating on his back, treading water, and she has him swimming from one end to the other, and back to the other end and he can do it.
 The two of them have bonded really well and she’s just gotten so much progress and so many of his skills out of him.”

 A Welcome Change

 The results are impossible to deny.
 Jesse is at his happiest when he’s in the pool, often rocking a wide, ear-to-ear smile and making happy noises as he learns.
 He’s come a tremendous way in less than a year and his progress isn’t going to stop any time soon.
-He originally started just doing private lessons with Van Scoyk before also joining the Special Needs Adapted Programs (SNAP) at the Jennersville Y, a small-group session that allows Jesse to interact with other special needs children.
+He originally started just doing private lessons with Van Scoyk before also joining the Adaptive Programs at the Jennersville YMCA, a small-group session that allows Jesse to interact with other special needs children.
 That, too, has also had a monumental impact on him.